Tears of the Black Tiger

 The film was the first from Thailand to be selected for competition at the 2001 Cannes Film Festival, where it was critically hailed.
 It was screened at several other film festivals in 2001 and 2002, including the Vancouver International Film Festival, where it won the Dragons and Tigers Award for Best New Director.
 It also won many awards in Thailand for production and costume design, special effects and soundtrack.

 Critics have noted the film's stylized use of color and conspicuous violence, and have compared it to the Revisionist Westerns of Sergio Leone and Sam Peckinpah.
 It has also been compared to the works of such directors as Douglas Sirk, John Woo, Jean-Luc Godard, Sam Raimi and Quentin Tarantino.

-Miramax Films purchased the film for distribution in the United States, but changed the ending and then shelved it indefinitely.
+Miramax Films purchased the film for distribution in multiple regions including the United States, but changed the ending and then shelved it indefinitely.
 In 2006, the distribution rights were obtained by Magnolia Pictures, which screened the original version of the film in a limited release from January to April 2007 in several US cities.